pgaria/newWebsiteRealAutomation/content/post/docker/what-is-docker-container.md

 ---
-title: "What is Docker Container"
+title: "What is Docker Container ?"
-date: 2018-01-25
+date: 2018-02-01
-draft: true
+draft: false
 description: "Learn about Docker container, What exactly happens when container runs in you machine. "
 categories: [ "Automation Testing","Docker"]
 keywords: "Docker,container"